mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 That egolessness is what is called “having no design of having reward.”
 [That’s why,] finally, something is left.
 That something is just activity.
 That is called *shikantaza*.

 So, this regulation of the mind doesn’t connect with this (*shikantaza*).
 Of course, it connects, because regulation of the mind is really closely related with number three, regulation of the body.
 The body and mind are one; that’s why it’s very close.
-But if you completely practice the regulation of the mind based on *samadhi* and *egolessness* and *no design on having any reward* – at that time, you don’t know; you cannot perceive what total personality is, what [...] buddha nature is.
+But if you completely practice the regulation of the mind based on *samadhi* and *egolessness* and *no design on having any reward* – at that time, you don’t know.
+You cannot perceive what total personality is, what [...] buddha nature is.
 You can experience it, but you don’t know what it is.
 It doesn’t connect.
 In a sense it connects, but it doesn’t connect [totally].
 So you don’t know what it is.

 #### 22:51